(Previously known as Hotel Herman K.)

-- Restaurant: Roxie – Vibrant and modern Nordic cuisine across 3 floors, just off the dramatic lobby bar.
-Billed as the more informal ‘little sister’ to 2-Michelin-starred Kadeau, it has a relaxed ambiance and offers everything from snacks and original cocktails to extravagant tasting menus (from DKK 395 for 6 courses to DKK 545/DKK 800 for 10 courses).
-Favorites include fried prawns with yeast emulsion and beef tartare with beans and marjoram.
-Open for dinner only, 5:30-11 pm Sunday-Wednesday, 5:30 pm-12 am Thursday, and 5:30 pm-1 am Friday-Saturday.
+- Restaurant: Bobo Food Studio – Vibrant and modern organic cuisine across 3 floors, just off the dramatic lobby bar.
+It has a relaxed ambiance and offers everything from snacks and original cocktails to extravagant tasting menus (from DKK 500 for 4 courses to DKK 1,195 for 9 courses; vegetarian and vegan menus available).
+Open 7 am to midnight every day.

 - Lounge/Bar: The lobby bar greets visitors with a lot of drama – concrete walls, green iron gates, a 12m-high ceiling, and the tree sculpture by Pio Diaz hanging from it.
 However, the atmosphere is friendly and relaxed, the cocktails are imaginative, and there is also a cozy space off the lobby, the Chambre, along with a 1st-floor roof terrace to enjoy.
 On the first Friday of every month, the bar hosts a Drop By event with a DJ, drinks, and snacks, where entry is free.

-- Breakfast: The ‘Good Morning.
-It’s Organic!’ breakfast is a Brøchner Hotels signature, with over 90% organic products.
-Expect freshly baked bread, cereals, fresh juices and smoothies, and meat and cheese platters; a la carte options like eggs and avocado toast are also covered.
+- Breakfast: Expect freshly baked bread, cereals, fresh juices and smoothies, and meat and cheese platters; a la carte options like eggs and avocado toast are also covered.
 It can be included in the room rate (always the case for suites); otherwise it is DKK 299 per person (half price for under-12s and free for under-2s).
-Served in Roxie 7-10 am Monday-Friday, 7:30-11 am weekends.
+Served in Bobo Food Studio 7-10 am Monday-Friday, 7:30-11 am weekends.

 - Room Service: Room service is available in all rooms 7 am-11 pm; in the suites, it includes a selection of complimentary drinks.